guiibarros/express-mvc/README.md

 # Users Post Crud

 Simple express MVC and CRUD project using typescript and docker.
+Instagram-like API, with users and posts entities

 ## Start docker container